The 6 Stores Famous for Slashing Prices Near “Best-By” Dates

 6. Grocery Outlet: The Disneyland of Discounts

-Grocery Outlet has made its name on being the place where bargains go to party.
+Grocery Outlet is basically where all the bargains go to party.

-Here, you’ll find everything from gourmet cheeses to organic meats, all marked down to prices so low you’ll feel like you’re getting away with something.
+You’ll find everything — fancy cheeses, organic meats, weird bougie snacks — all marked down so much you’ll feel like you’re straight-up stealing.

 7. Local Grocery Chains: The Untapped Goldmine